 The funds shall be used in accordance with the Association's social and development aims.

 Any individual or legal person may become a member if they are committed to the aims and Statute of the Association and properly pay their membership fees.

 • Individual Members

-• Students’ Members
+• Student Members

-Requests to become a member must be addressed to the Global Executive Board.
-The Global Executive Board admits new members and informs the General Assembly accordingly at the Annual Meeting.
+Executive Committee admits new members and informs the General Assembly accordingly at each Annual Membership Meeting.

-Members can be only companies, individuals or students who properly have paid membership fees.
+Members can be only companies, individuals, or students who properly have paid membership fees.

 Members have the following rights:

-• to participate at the General Assemblies.
+• to participate at the General Assemblies/ Annual Membership Meetings

 Members who have resigned or who are excluded have no rights to any part of the Association’s assets.
 Only the Association's assets may be used for obligations/commitments contracted in its name.